salesforce/codeceptjs-bdd/documentation/docs/06-execution/6-run-with-playright.md

 ---
 title: Run with Playwright
 sub_title: Execute your tests with Microsoft Playwright
-parents: ["Execution"]
+parents: ['Execution']
-keywords: [ "headless","Playwright", "puppeteer"]
+keywords: ['headless', 'Playwright', 'puppeteer']
 ---

 ## 🌀 About Playwright